Saskatoon Snowfall Totals & Accumulation Averages

 Saskatoon is normally free of snow every year from June to August.

 Most days of snowfall in Saskatoon leave less than five centimetres (2 inches) of fresh snow on the ground.
 For four days a year on average, the amount of new snow totals at least five cm.

-Big snowstorms of over ten cm a day don't happen every year.
-Only about once a decade does Saskatoon get a major blizzard that dumps 25 cm or more snow in one day.
-Storms this severe are most likely to appear in October.
+Big snowstorms of over ten cm a day typically happen once a year.
+Major blizzards that dump 25 cm or more in one day have occasionally happened, but are not normally expected here.

 How Much Snow Normally Accumulates in Saskatoon

-For about 130 days, more than one-third of the year, Saskatoon has at least a centimetre of snow on the ground.
-In mid-winter the snowpack averages 15 to 17 cm deep.
+For about 124 days, more than one-third of the year, Saskatoon has at least a centimetre of snow on the ground.
+In mid-winter the snowpack averages 20 cm deep.

-Generally the snow cover builds in late December and is deepest in late January.
+Generally the snow cover builds in late December and is deepest in late January and February.
 The snow melts quickly in late March and is gone by the end of April.

 Environment Canada.
 National Climate Data and Information Archive.
 Canadian Climate Normals or Averages 1971-2000.